LackOfMorals/lackofmorals.github.io/_posts/2025-05-23-graphql-jwks-part-2.md

 We'll use examples to show these being used in a number of scenarios.

+Introducing ACME Corporation.

 ### Scenario One - Controlling access to a group of ACME's users

-ACME Corporation ( they are going to appear a lot BTW ) use Single Sign On for all of their applications.
-They wish to use the same to provide access to GraphQL Data API for a subset of their users.
+ACME Corporation use Single Sign On for all of their applications.
+They wish to use the same system to provide access to GraphQL Data API for a subset of their users.

-Solution

-Configuring the GraphQL to support JWT will allow anyone using SSO in ACME Corp to gain access.
+Configuring the GraphQL to support JWT will allow anyone using SSO in ACME Corp to gain access but we only want some of them to do so.
 To enforce additional controls, we can use the `@authentication` directive to check the JWT to see if it contains a certain claim that indicates authentication should be allowed.
-Using the Okta web console, ACME Corp adds an additional entry in the JWT scope claim for this purpose,
+Using the Okta web console, ACME Corp adds an additional entry in the JWT scope claim for this purpose - "acmeGraphQLUser"

-This would be achieved with this additional configuration to the Type Definitions
+Lets modify the Type Definitions to use this

 ```JSON
 type JWTPayload @jwt {